SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 ```
 </details>

-In order to ensure idempotence, we will write additional functions to check the presence of all necessary tables in Postgres and create them if they are missing.
+In order to ensure idempotence, I write additional functions to check the presence of all necessary tables in Postgres and create them if they are missing.
-<details><summary>All necessary functions containing DDL will be placed in the file cloud_service/service_dds/src/dds_loader/repository/<strong>dds_migrations.py:</strong></summary>
+<details><summary>All necessary functions containing DDL placed in the file cloud_service/service_dds/src/dds_loader/repository/<strong>dds_migrations.py:</strong></summary>

 ```python
 from lib.pg import PgConnect